 This means transitioning from using the finite resources in the ground, towards taking advantage of the clean, self-replenishing ones we have in our skies.
 Solar and wind energy are the fastest growing renewable energy sources, and may already be generating around one tenth of the world’s electricity.
 Other renewable energy sources, like geothermal and hydropower, are poised to complement solar and wind in replacing fossil fuels.

 Clean energy jobs are already flooding economies.
-While around half of the nearly 58 million people worldwide to be employed in the energy sector still work in the fossil fuel industry, renewable jobs are by far the fastest growing.
+While around half of the nearly 58 million people worldwide employed in the energy sector still work in the fossil fuel industry, renewable jobs are by far the fastest growing.
 The International Renewable Energy Agency (IRENA) estimates that around 11.5 million people worldwide were already working in the renewable energy sector in 2020, an increase from around 10 million in 2018.
 Fossil fuel jobs, meanwhile, are shrinking tremendously.
 Coal mining, for instance, lost 58% of jobs between 1980 and 2015.
 And in some countries, such as the US, clean energy already employs more people than fossil fuels.

-Conventional renewable energy jobs, including technicians, construction workers and engineers who can install and maintain solar panels and wind turbines are booming in demand, accounting for some of the fastest growing jobs in the US.
+Conventional renewable energy jobs, including technicians, construction workers and engineers who can install and maintain solar panels and wind turbines, are booming in demand, accounting for some of the fastest growing jobs in the US.
 But to support renewable energy infrastructure and grids, the net-zero job market will inevitably spill over into other sectors.

 Financial services careers will still be in high demand, but the most popular finance professions will be those that support net-zero transitions.
 Emissions and environmental auditing is a growing field that will entertain many high-paying and ecologically sustainable careers.
-As more and more companies decide to go carbon-neutral, either voluntarily or incentivised to do so by policy, there will need to be overseeing bodies that can evaluate whether businesses are complying with emission reduction targets, and can advise on how to do so if they are not.
+As more and more companies decide to go carbon-neutral, either voluntarily or incentivised to do so by governments or markets, there will need to be overseeing bodies that can evaluate whether businesses are complying with emission reduction targets, and can advise on how to do so if they are not.
 Climate Smart is a Canadian firm that is doing just this, advising companies on how to be carbon-neutral by mapping their emissions and helping transition to a more sustainable and often profitable business model.

 As fossil fuels are progressively phased out on the way to net-zero, the types of jobs that can facilitate this transition will become much more prevalent.
 These will include firms and businesses that are specialised in removing industrial and hazardous pollutant waste, a profession that is expected to grow by over 17% in the US over the next decade.
 Environmental engineers and technology specialists who can implement more efficient systems to manage companies’ waste and eliminate sources of carbon-intensive pollutants will also be in high demand.